-This opportunity is ideal for students and those wishing to develop a career in the arts.
-Bow Arts volunteers will gain hands on experience of working for a dynamic & creative arts company in the arts hub of East London.
+Volunteering with us is an ideal opportunity for students and those wishing to develop a career in the arts, or those local to the area looking to get more involved with their community and history.
+Bow Arts volunteers will gain hands on experience with a dynamic and creative arts charity in the arts hub of east London.

 Volunteers will have the opportunity to:

-- Welcome visitors to ensure they have an enjoyable time at the galleryDevelop experience of working with in an art gallery
+• Welcome visitors to ensure they have an enjoyable time at the gallery.

 We’re looking for people who:

-- Would like to meet new people develop skills interacting with the public
+• Would like to meet new people and develop skills in interacting with the public.

-- Are able to take on at least 1 shift a week during the exhibition period (3rd April – 4th June).
+• Are ideally able to take on at least one shift a week during the exhibition period (schedule depending, fewer shifts may be available).

 In return Bow Arts can offer:

-If you are interested in this role please send a short cover letter and CV to email@example.com
+If you are interested, or for more information, please send a short cover email (and CV if appropriate) to email@example.com

 We look forward to hearing from you!

-Bow Arts states that this opportunity is exempt from the national minimum wage.
+Bow Arts states that this volunteering opportunity is exempt from the national minimum wage.